 Ontario Bridging Participant Assistance Program (OBPAP)

 In addition to standard financial aid programs, internationally trained individuals may be eligible for up to $5,000 in bursary under The Ontario Bridging Participant Assistance Program (OBPAP).
-The OBPAP covers direct education costs (tuition, books and equipment) for students attending non-OSAP approved, current or former Ministry of Citizenship and Immigration (MCI) funded bridge training programs offered by Ontario colleges of applied arts and technology, publicly-assisted universities and the Michener Institute for Applied Health Sciences (Michener Institute).
+The OBPAP covers direct education costs (tuition, books and equipment) for students attending non-OSAP approved, current or former Ministry of Citizenship and Immigration (MCI) funded bridge training programs offered by Ontario colleges of applied arts and technology, publicly-assisted universities and The Michener Institute of Education at UHN (Michener Institute).

-For more information, visit the OBPAP page on the Ministry of Advanced Education and Skills Development website.
+For more information, visit the OBPAP page on the Ministry of Colleges and Universities website.

 RBC Newcomer Skilled Loan